| |

 Income taxes in Germany

-A basic rule of German income tax law is that you must always pay taxes where your place of residence is.
-According to tax law, this is the place where you live most of the time in a year or have an apartment, property, etc. Hence, one must pay taxes in that country on foreign and local income.
+According to tax law, this is the place where you live most of the time in a year or have an apartment, property, etc.

 Where are you tax-liable?

-When spending under 183 days in another country within a year, you will still be taxable in Germany or in the country where you are a tax resident.
+When spending under 183 days in another country within a year, you will still be taxable in Germany or the country where you are a tax resident.
 In Germany, it’s called unlimited tax liability.

-You will become tax liable in that country with all your world’s income when staying longer than 183 days (within a year).
+You will become tax-liable in that country with all your world’s income when staying longer than 183 days (within a year).
 However, this doesn’t apply to US citizens.

-On the other hand, people who aren’t residing in Germany, but get an income from there, are subject to limited tax liability.
+On the other hand, people who aren’t residing in Germany but get an income from there are subject to limited tax liability.
 Hence, your earned salary will be taxed according to German law.

 US citizens